BakkesModWiki/BakkesModWiki.github.io/content/functions/commonly_hooked_functions.md

 `"Function TAGame.GameEvent_Soccar_TA.Destroyed"`
 Happens when a match is left by the player.
 The caller may be null or unsafe to use as the match is destroyed

+`"Function TAGame.GameEvent_TA.AddCar"`
+Happens whenenever a car spawns.
+Useful if modifying car physics that may reset after a respawn

 ## [StatEventWrapper Caller](/bakkesmod_api/Classes/Wrappers/GameObject/Stats/StatEventWrapper/)
 ### [StatEventWrapper functions are explained here](/functions/stat_events/)